 I’ve found that doing workouts that have a positive message that uplifts you where you are in this moment is so much more motivating than working out with someone who is telling you that you need to change.

-Do you have a workout that you love that also promotes body positivity and promoting health instead of weight loss?
+Do you have a movement practice that you love that also promotes body positivity and promoting health instead of weight loss?
 Reply to this email and let me know!

 If you’re ready to stop dieting and try something radically different, download my free guide on how to stop dieting and start making peace with food and your body.